UCF/terraform-aws-apprunner-mysql/modules/apprunner/.terragrunt-cache/WHLgaPCwubQNsbMEcIPvBo9u7tw/QmbraIMUxqE-ONHDt0gqLIzOQ5g/README.md

 # OpenTofu Module for AWS AppRunner

 This module creates AppRunner services in AWS.
 Podman is required to run `tofu test`.
 Ensure `podman machine init` and `podman machine start` have been commanded before running `tofu test`.
+Furthermore, the ECR and IAM modules must be applied for these tests to work.

 ## Requirements